EricXia7/Final-project1/README.md

 * Defind all the titles in movie information table
 * Create a refresh function for all graphs
 * Generates a slider that allows to arbitrarily change the number of votes we find
-### 6.css and js
+### 6. css and js
 Echarts 1 to 3 are used to define the chart parameters.
 Examples include column spacing and column width in the bar chart

 ## Description of the dashboard
 On the dashboard, it displays the histogram of rating distribution and can be filtered by year and genre, which enable us to have a general look at how the ratings distribute in different years and genres.
+The chart also has a resize feature to merge horizontal coordinates and change the scale of vertical coordinates to ensure a clear and visible trend if the values are too small.
 ![histogram](https://user-images.githubusercontent.com/112587000/206250176-05636634-30e2-4d15-b930-8f9cda33deea.gif)
 Secondly, here's a line graph showing the number of movies over the years.
 We considered the four most frequently appearing movie genres and categorized them by color.
 We can find out which year the good movies increased drastically, and which year fell into the trough.
 In addition, it can be filtered by vote number and rating score, so that we can look more closely at the distribution of the number of movies in different popularity and rating ranges over different years.
-（gif）
+/（gif）
-Next, it shows the percentage of genres in the overall sample in the form of a pie chart.
+Next, it shows the percentage of genres in the overall sample in form of a pie chart.
 We can see the percentage of genres in different cases by choosing different years, number of votes and rating intervals.
 ![piechart](https://user-images.githubusercontent.com/112587000/206250785-c5025670-faf1-4c65-9b98-139e32e7a496.gif)
 And you can also filter it by director.
+Because of our technical limitations, we need to type the director's full name correctly in order to search for the percentage of the genres.
 ![searchdirector](https://user-images.githubusercontent.com/112587000/206250843-56edc303-1dee-4f6b-843d-d28913a30191.gif)
 Finally, here's a table with details of the overall data sample, on which you can filter for various conditions, including director names and actor names.
 ![detail](https://user-images.githubusercontent.com/112587000/206250917-1140a1a0-40fa-436a-9ba2-37b26cc0fe1c.gif)